-Assess your image challenges and business needs
+Assess your image challenges and business needs.

 It's easy to underestimate how much time marketing, graphics, and communications staff spend managing and working with images.
-Without the right tools, finding, re-sizing, and using images takes up a tremendous amount of time.
+Without the right tools, finding, resizing, and using images takes up a tremendous amount of time.

-If you don't know how much time is spent managing images, the problem will often continue to be overlooked.
+If you don't know how much time is spent managin images, the problem will often continue to be overlooked.
 Such an oversight could be costly.
-Firms that have DAM solutions in place are likely to enjoy greater marketing productivity and process efficiencies.
+Firms that have DAM solutions iin place are likely to enjoy greater makreting producitivity and process efficiencies.

-In this chapter, you'll learn some steps you can take to see the big picture, and determine the state of digital asset management within your organization.
+In this chapter, you'll learn some steps you can take to see the big picture, and determine and state og digital asset management within your organization.

-Understand the size of your image library, and how quickly it's growing
+Understand the size of your image library, and how quickly it's growing.